Marijuana is one of the world's most commonly used psychoactive drug.Last updated: June 1, 2018

-The Dutch government modified its stance on cannabis, not long after criminalizing it.
-By 1976, four years after possession of cannabis was deemed a criminal act (although classified as a low-level or less dangerous drug), possession of 5 grams of cannabis or less was no longer a criminal offense and coffee shops readily sold recreational use of marijuana.
-They did regularly check and confiscate marijuana in car checks at the border however.
+The Dutch government modified its stance on cannabis not long after criminalizing it.
+By 1976, four years after possession of cannabis was deemed a criminal act (although classified as a low-level or less dangerous drug), possession of 5 grams of cannabis or less was no longer a criminal offense.
+Coffee shops began selling marijuana for recreational use.
+The Dutch did check and confiscate marijuana in car checks at the border. however.

-In December 2013, Uruguay become the first country to legalize cannabis and a year later (2014), made it legal to grow up to six plants in a home.
-The only other country to legalize cannabis is Canada which should take effect July 1, 2018.
+In December 2013, Uruguay became the first country to legalize cannabis.
+A year later (2014), Uruguay made it legal to grow up to six plants in a home.
+The only other country to legalize cannabis is Canada.

 The Legalization of Cannabis in the United States

 In the United States, marijuana is still illegal by federal law, but many states have legalized the substance.
 In December 2012, the state of Washington was the first to legalize cannabis with Colorado legalizing the substance a month later (January 2013).

 The following states have legalized medical and recreational use of marijuana:

 Meanwhile, the majority of states have legalized the use of medical marijuana.
 Some states have restrictions.
 Louisiana that will not allow medical marijuana to be prescribed.
 West Virginia only allows cannabis-infused products.

 According to the 2014 United Nations’ World Drug Report, cannabis is “the world’s most widely produced, trafficked, and consumed [illicit] drug” with estimates as high as 238 million users globally.
 To put this in perspective, that’s at least four times more than any other illicit drug – and that’s a conservative estimate.
 If you take the best estimate from opioids, ecstasy, cocaine, and amphetamines, the number of marijuana users is still twice as much as all of those combined.